PAMARTHILVSIVANAGESWARARAO/JavaSpringBootRestApiLearning/Readme.md

  Day5 : Learned about the CSR which refers to Controllers,Service,Repository  as the spring follows

- Browser  ->  Controller  ->  Service  -> Repository   , in which repository is always interface which defines rules , service contains main logic at which it provides service by considering data from the repository , controller just transfers the request to service and shows the o/p
+ Browser  ->  Controller  ->  Service  -> Repository   , in which repository is always interface which defines rules , service contains main logic at which it provides service by considering data from the repository , controller just transfers the request to service and shows the o/p        ## This progress is from bhargav on day-5 where siva worked on the Web Scraping and successful

  DAY 5 : Nothing progress from me